 No matter the cause, soliciting donations can be a slog.
 Explore ways to keep your fundraisers motivated and energized, such as:

-- Daily, weekly, and/or monthly goals, either in terms of the amount of money raised or number of contacts dialed
+- Daily, weekly, and/or monthly goals, either in terms of the amount of money raised or the number of contacts engaged

 - Individual bonuses or prizes